 Our work is the creation of the good, not the remembrance of the long-gone-good, not the eternal mourning of the loss of the good, not resentment for the good that never was.
 Yes, we can be devastated, traumatized, overwhelmed, and undone by the impact of life.
 Yes, all that we have can be taken from us.
 But, if we sit lost in our losses, we also lose the moment of our living.

 The task of life is always “What now?”
 “What next?”
 We have to find ways over, under, around, and through the barriers and blockades, the traumas and catastrophes, that come our way.
 We live as much “in spite of” as “because of.”
-We cannot allow ourselves to think in terms of snuggling down with life as we like it, of sealing ourselves into a nice, cozy, little nest, where things are just right, and will be forever.
+We cannot allow ourselves the luxury of dreams of snuggling down with life as we like it, of sealing ourselves into a nice, cozy, little nest, where things are just right, and will be forever.
 We are in the business of creation, not preservation.
 It is the business of life to emerge, unfold, evolve.
 Flat, straight lines are death.

-The loss of New Orleans, and everything south of Jackson and Baton Rouge to Katrina—the earthquake and tsunami that devastated Japan—point us toward what is needed: resources for the surviving victims.
-We need to provide the survivors with the wherewithal required for the next step, the next thing.
+The loss of everything to hurricanes, tsunamis, earthquakes, forest fires and floods in recent years point us toward what is needed: resources for the surviving victims, and help over time.
+We need to provide survivors with the wherewithal required for the next step, the next thing.
 We help them with food, clothing, shelter and the means of making their way in the world after the loss of their world.
 We supply them with the physical, psychological and emotional resources for life, with the expectation always being that they will live on, that they will wail, and go on, that they will recover, regroup and reorient themselves toward the best they can imagine in the wake of all they have lost.

-One of the psychological/emotional tasks is the deliberate act of moving beyond the numbing, all-consuming nature of traumatic events.
+One of the psychological/emotional tasks of survival is the deliberate act of moving beyond the numbing, all-consuming nature of traumatic events.
 We have to draw a line.
 We have to stop contemplating our losses.
 We have to go on with what remains of our lives.
-This is not denial.
 This is letting go of what is gone.
 This is the defiant refusal to submit endlessly to the impact of grief, loss, and sorrow.
 We will not allow our past to rob us of our future.

 This does not mean we forget what we have lost.
 We may wail repeatedly over time, over the rest of time.
 We may mark anniversaries with tears, sadness and sorrow.
 We may hold ceremonies of grief and remorse in which we remember our losses, and mourn that which is no more.
 But, we do not cease to live because of what we have lost.
 We refuse to give into the constant ache of numbing sorrow, and bring our attention to bear on this moment now, and what needs us here, and what we can do to serve the good, with what we have, where we are.